Bora-Bora, Raiatea, Huahine, French Polynesia

 As we can see again from the plane's windows, in the image of Tahiti, Huahine is made up of two islands: Huahine Nui and Huahine Iti.

-Both are surrounded by a ring of coral reef and are accompanied by several islanders, motus.
+Both are surrounded by a ring of coral reef and are accompanied by several islanders, moved.
 Nui and Iti are separated by a few hundred meters of water which, during low tide, reveals a tongue of sand that allows walking from one to the other.

 Huahine Nui and Huahine Iti form the classic island-mountain geological complex with the highest point at 670 meters from the Turi peak.
 And one of the abundant atolls in the Society's archipelago surrounds them.
 The duo proves to be another exuberant and seductive natural monument of the Earth that keeps these parts of the Planet in the imagination of paradise of any traveler or traveler.